15-Ab/potd/README.md

-# GeeksForGeeks Problem Of The Day Solutions
+# Problem Of The Day Solutions

 This is my attemp to make the coding experience easier for you guys so that you can easily learn what to do in today's leetcode challenge.